anglyan/spikingtorch/docs/tutorial.rst

 On spiking neurons
 ------------------

-The fundamental attribute of spiking neural networks is that they communicate through spikes.
+The fundamental attribute of spiking neurons is that they communicate through spikes.
 Here, spikes can be viewed as a binary output.
+SNNs can be therefore built similar to how we build artificial neural networks, with spiking neurons occupying the role of non-linear or rectifying functions in ANNs.

 The way one can increase the amount of information encoded in the output of a spiking neuron (SN) is by considering a sequence or